“Dabney is a very helpful writer” – John MacArthur (here)

 MacArthur’s Unqualified Endorsement of Dabney

-38 39 years of ministry, MacArthur has repeatedly quoted and recommended Dabney to both his own church and to the broader evangelical world through conferences.
+In books and messages spanning over four decades of ministry, MacArthur and his colleagues at Grace to You and the Master’s Seminary, have repeatedly quoted and recommended Dabney to both his own church and to the broader evangelical world through conferences.
 After searching his site (gty.org) I have been unable to find a single qualification or caveat, let alone a warning or caution regarding Dabney’s racism, white supremacy, and views on slavery.
 The only words have been words of explicit commendation or tacit endorsement by way of citation.

 (Note: if any reader can point me to a place where he has made such qualification, I would gladly include it here).